verse/verse/README.md

 Using
 -----

-The Verse server can be executed from this directory:
+The Verse server can be executed from build directory:

     $ ./bin/verse_server